 (D) Invite the public to comment on the proposed enforcement order.

 (iii) Comment opportunity.
-Ecology will provide the public at least thirty days from the date Ecology issues the notice to comment on a proposed enforcement order.
+Ecology will provide the public at least 30 days from the date ecology issues the notice to comment on a proposed enforcement order.

-(b) Public notice of substantial changes to proposed order.
+(c) Public notice of substantial changes to proposed order.
 Ecology may amend the enforcement order based on public comments.
-If Ecology substantially changes the enforcement order, Ecology will provide additional public notice of the proposed changes in accordance with subsection (2) of this section.
+If ecology substantially changes the enforcement order, ecology will provide additional public notice of the proposed changes in accordance with subsection (2) of this section.

 (13) Remedial investigation/feasibility study.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will require or provide the public with the following notice and comment opportunities during a remedial investigation and/or feasibility study conducted under WAC 173-340-350 and/or 173-340-351.
+For ecology-conducted and ecology-supervised remedial actions, ecology will require or provide the public with the following notice and comment opportunities during a remedial investigation and/or feasibility study conducted under WAC 173-340-350 and/or 173-340-351.

 (a) Public notice of work plan.
-For Ecology-conducted remedial actions, Ecology will provide public notice of a remedial investigation work plan in accordance with subsection (2) of this section.
-Ecology will provide the public at least thirty days from the date Ecology issues the notice to comment on the plan.
+For ecology-conducted remedial actions, ecology will provide public notice of a remedial investigation work plan in accordance with subsection (2) of this section.
+Ecology will provide the public at least 30 days from the date ecology issues the notice to comment on the plan.

 (b) Public notice of report.
 Ecology will provide or require public notice of a remedial investigation and/or feasibility study report in accordance with subsection (2) of this section.
 The public notice may be consolidated with public notice of a draft cleanup action plan.
-When deciding whether to consolidate public notice, Ecology will consider the factors in subsection (3) of this section.
+When deciding whether to consolidate public notice, ecology will consider the factors in subsection (3) of this section.

 (i) Content.
 Notice of a remedial investigation and/or feasibility study report must briefly: